How capital gains tax works on stocks in the US

 TrackMyShares Team

 Every time you sell a stock for more than you paid, the IRS wants its share.
-Capital gains tax is the tax you owe on the profit from selling investments, and understanding how it works is essential for making smart decisions about when to sell, how long to hold, and how to minimize your tax bill.
+Capital gains tax is the tax on that profit, and it affects when you sell, how long you hold, and how much you actually keep.

 Selling stocks triggers capital gains or losses

 When you sell a stock, you either make a profit (capital gain) or take a loss (capital loss).
-The amount of the gain or loss depends on the difference between what you paid for the stock (your cost basis) and what you received when you sold it.
+The amount depends on the difference between your cost basis (what you paid) and what you received.

 Capital gains are only "realized" when you sell.
-If your stock has gone up in value but you have not sold it, that is an unrealized gain and is not taxable.
-You only owe tax when you actually complete the sale.
+If your stock is up but you have not sold, that is an unrealized gain and not taxable.
+You control the timing, which means you can manage your tax bill by choosing when to sell.

 Short-term vs long-term capital gains

-If you held the stock for more than one year before selling, the gain is classified as long-term.
-Long-term capital gains receive preferential tax treatment, with rates that are substantially lower than ordinary income tax rates for most taxpayers.
+Long-term gains apply when you held the stock for more than one year.
+These get preferential rates that are substantially lower for most people.

 2026 tax rates for capital gains